nationalarchives/front-end-development-guide/development-guide.md

 1. HTML5 Document type is used and the ```<html>``` tag includes an appropriate ```'lang'``` attribute (typically ```en```)
 2. HTML validates (W3C validation tool options include http://validator.w3.org/ or the newer, but still experimental - as of July 2017 - http://validator.w3.org/nu/)
 3. The ```<title>``` tag is present and follows pattern ```{h1} - The National Archives```
-4. Source code is correctly indented to illustrate its structure
+4. Source code is indented to reflect its structure

 ---